-- Readings: Allison's book will be invaluable here.
+- March 14, 16, 21 Panel Data and Multilevel Data.
+Sometimes the same individuals (or nations, or companies) are measured at multiple points in time.
+Or, you might have, say, a sample of schools with multiple students within each school.
+The statistical technique used needs to reflect the fact that the different measurements are not independent of each other.
+This is a big topic and goes well beyond Categorical Data Analysis, but a few basic commands, e.g. xtlogit and melogit, will be discussed. - Readings: Allison's book will be invaluable here.
 Stata has entire manuals on XT (cross-sectional time series) and ME (multilevel mixed effects) commands.
-Any other readings will be on the course web page. - o Homework #8 is due April 8. - April 5 Intermediate logistic regression.
-We will talk about the latent variable model in logistic regression; standardized coefficients; alternatives to logistic regression.
-Long & Freese will have covered some of this earlier. - April 7 Comparing logit and probit coefficients across nested models.
-Researchers often present a series of nested models, e.g. block 1 includes demographic variables like race and gender, block 2 includes education, block 3 includes other explanatory variables, etc. We will discuss why this is potentially problematic in CDA models and what you may want to do instead. - o Homework # 9 is due April 15 - April 12 Models for Ordinal Outcomes II: Generalized Ordered Logit Models The assumptions of the ordered logit model are often violated.
+Any other readings will be on the course web page. - o Homework #8 is due March 31, 2022. - March 23, 28 Models for Ordinal Outcomes II: Generalized Ordered Logit Models The assumptions of the ordered logit model are often violated.
 The generalized ordered logit model (estimated by gologit2) sometimes provides a viable but still parsimonious alternative. - Readings: The course web page will have the readings on this.
-In particular there are articles of mine that I will recommend you read. - April 14 Models for Ordinal Outcomes III: Heterogeneous Choice Models and Other Methods for Comparing Logit & Probit Coefficients Across Groups.
+In particular there are articles of mine that I will recommend you read. - March 30 Models for Ordinal Outcomes III: Heterogeneous Choice Models and Other Methods for Comparing Logit & Probit Coefficients Across Groups.
 We'll spend some time here talking about concerns Allison (1999) raised about comparing logit and probit coefficients across groups, and two papers I wrote (Williams 2009, 2010) suggesting ways in which Allison's proposed solution could be improved upon.
-In particular, we will talk about how heteroskedasticity can be especially problematic in logit and ordered logit models, and what you can do about it using my oglm program. - o Readings: All the readings for this will be on the course web page.
-Besides my notes, there will be a couple of articles that I have written on this topic. - o Homework # 10 is due April 22. - April 19 Analysis of rare events.
+In particular, we will talk about how heteroskedasticity can be especially problematic in logit and ordered logit models, and what you can do about it using my oglm program. - Readings: All the readings for this will be on the course web page.
+Besides my notes, there will be a couple of articles that I have written on this topic. - o Homework # 9 is due April 7, 2022. - April 4, 6 Models for Count Outcomes Count variables indicate how many times something has happened; for example, how many articles has a professor published?
+Note that such variables are not really continuous, e.g. you can't have 4.3 articles.
+Nonetheless, OLS regression is often used with such variables.
+OLS will sometimes work well, but models specially designed for count outcomes often work better.
+Long and Freese discuss several models for these types of data.

+- o Readings: Long & Freese, ch.
+9 - o Homework # 10 is due April 14, 2022.

+IV.
+Advanced Special Topics (time permitting)

+- April 11 Analysis of rare events.
 Conventional CDA techniques can produce biased results for events that occur rarely, e.g. outbreaks of war.
-Political scientist Gary King has offered some solutions, but other alternatives, such as penalized maximum likelihood, may be better.

-- o Readings: All the readings for this will be on the course web page. - April 26 Fractional Response Models.
+Political scientist Gary King has offered some solutions, but other alternatives, such as penalized maximum likelihood, may be better. - o Readings: All the readings for this will be on the course web page. - April 13 Fractional Response Models.
 Sometimes the dependent variable is a proportion, e.g. the percent of a firm's employees that participate in the company pension plan.
-Logit and probit models can easily be adapted to deal with such situations. - o Readings: Any readings will be on the course web page. - April 28 Catch up and/or Cover Other Advanced Topics There are several other topics involving categorical data that we could cover but probably won't.
-If you want to use CDA methods (e.g. gsem, structural equation modeling with categorical dependent variables) that we don't otherwise cover I may be able to help you find appropriate sources. - May 3, 5, 10 Presentations on Papers.
+Logit and probit models can easily be adapted to deal with such situations. - o Readings: Any readings will be on the course web page.

+V. End of Semester Wrap Up

+- April 20, 22 (during lab), 25, 26 Presentations on Papers.
 Papers should be well underway but do not need to be finished yet.
-You can use the feedback you receive to make your final revisions. - May 17 Final Paper is due by 10 PM.
+You can use the feedback you receive to make your final revisions. - Final Paper is due Tuesday, May 3, 2022, at 10 am.